jokob-sk/NetAlertX/front/plugins/README.md

 These issues will be hopefully fixed with time, so please don't report them.
 Instead, if you know how, feel free to investigate and submit a PR to fix the below.
 Keep the PRs small as it's easier to approve them:

-* Existing plugin objects sometimes not interpreted correctly and a new object is created instead, resulting in dupliucat entries.
+* Existing plugin objects sometimes not interpreted correctly and a new object is created instead, resulting in duplicate entries.
 * Occasional (experienced twice) hanging of processing plugin script file.
 * UI displaying outdated values until the API endpoints get refreshed.